nikole-florence/PasswordGenerator/README.md

 Authors: Nikole Florence

-User Instructions: Clone the repository to a Python IDE of your choice.
+User Instructions: Download the files to a Python IDE of your choice.
 Run the PasswordGeneratorNF.py file first, and follow the instructions to create a password, then run the test_generator.py file.